tristanballard/starter-academic/content/post/IntroductionToQR/index.md

 # - 教程
 ---

-Extreme events like heatwaves, cyclones, and droughts can be incredibly dangerous and costly, and we expect climate change to play an increasing role in their frequency going forward.
-Unfortunately, modeling extreme events is hard.
+Climate change will increase the frequency and severity of extreme events like heatwaves, cyclones, and droughts.
+Unfortunately, *modeling extreme events is hard*.
 First, you need a lot of data.
 Second, most statistical models are not designed for extreme events.
 Third, extreme event models that do exist can have a high barrier to entry.
 Here I'll discuss a model I have found very helpful in my research to tackle these challenges: quantile regression.

 ## Why quantile regression?

-1. Flexibly explore different parts of the target distribution, like the tails
+1. Flexibly explore different parts of the target distribution (e.g. the tails)
+2. Detect changes in mean, variability, and skew
-2. Utilizes the full dataset
+3. Utilizes the full dataset
-3. Easy implementation thanks to _quantreg__ package in R
+4. Easy implementation thanks to _quantreg_ package in R

+The opening graphic above from the IPCC demonstrates one use case of quantile regression.
+A shift in the distribution of, say, temperatures to warmer conditions will lead to far more extreme events (left).
+Most standard statistical methods are well suited to analyzing such changes in the mean.
+But, what happens when there are changes in variability (right), or changes in the mean and variability combined?
+Standard linear regression would report zero trend, from which you might falsely assume there is not trend in extreme events and thus underestimate your climate risk.